TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 In 1970s, the Bell labs developed an OS named Unix, and it led to a standardization called Portable Operating System Interface (POSIX) to ensure compatibility among different systems.

 In 1987, an OS named Minix was developed based on Unix and gained popularity in the academic field.
 However, the redistribution of its code was restricted.
-This motivated a Finnish software developer, Linus Torvalds, to developed his own OS kernel in C, Linux, in 1991.
+This motivated a Finnish software developer, Linus Torvalds, to developed his own OS kernel, Linux, in 1991, using the C programming language.

-Linux was advertised as a free and open source software under the GNU General Public License (GPL) 2.0 license.
-It was free to distribute, modify, and make money out of it.
+Linux was advertised as a free and open source software under the GNU (GNU's Not Unix) General Public License (GPL) 2.0 license.
+It was free to distribute, modify, and make money from it.

 ## Distribution